ifarankhan/TDD-wordpress/readme.md

 Testing
 -------

-The PrimaryCategory plugin includes unit tests to ensure the functionality is working correctly.
+The TDD plugin includes unit tests to ensure the functionality is working correctly.
 To run the tests, follow these steps:

-1. Navigate to the plugin directory: `cd primary-category`
+1. Navigate to the plugin directory: `cd TDD`
 2. Run the PHPUnit tests: `phpunit`

 Credits
 -------

-PrimaryCategory is developed and maintained by Your Name.
-If you have any questions or issues, please contact me at <your@email.com>.
+TDD is developed and maintained by Faran Ahmed.
+If you have any questions or issues, please contact me at faranakhan901@gmail.com

 Support
 -------